LudvigDillen/FACT_for_PCMC/README.md

 5. Other Stuff
     - `classifiers/PointTransformers/config/` configuration files
     - `weights/` including our model weights
-    - `images/` some important plots I`ve saved.

 Files I don't mention are perhaps not as important.
 Or I think their purpose is self-explanatory.
 Or I forgot to mention them.

 ### Details of the Config File

-Some caveats:
+A caveat:
-1. Some of the directories in the config-files are currently set using absolute path.
+- Some of the directories in the config-files are currently set using absolute path.
 You do need to adjust this to your machine.

 Now the config file is a bit involved, so I will mention the most important things to consider

-- with `features_to_use:` one can do classification on other examples than ones that were extracted.
+- `features_to_use:` one can do classification on other examples than ones that were extracted.
 - `re_use_data:` Set to true if only running training and no feature extraction
 - `continue_training:` to continue training from already trained model
 - `n_scenes:` to train on.
 850 is max for v1.0-trainval